dev-guy/geo/README.md

-# Geo - An Elixir LiveView Ash Country Chooser
+# Geo - A Country Chooser Built With Elixir, Phoenix LiveView, and Ash

 ## License

-Apache 2.0
+MIT

 ## Purpose